 Use technology to monitor your kids, and someone’s likely to criticize: Shouldn’t we be letting our kids explore without looking over their shoulders?
-But maybe it’s not quite that simple to dismiss this parenting tool.
+But maybe it’s not quite that simple to dismiss tracking apps as a parenting tool.

 During the summer of 2020, social justice awareness heightened, and protests became a daily occurrence.
 In the United States, civil rights groups organized Black Lives Matter (BLM) protests.
 Like families throughout the world, ours was keenly aware of what was happening.